RankingsPublished Feb 5, 202612 min read

 What they do

-Connect community members to health care resources, provide health education, and assist with care coordination.
+Connect community members to health care resources, provide health education, and assist with care coordination in underserved areas.

 Why it's growing

-Social determinants of health focus and chronic disease prevention programs fuel demand for workers bridging health care and community needs.
+11.2% growth fueled by social determinants of health investment and chronic disease prevention programs at the state level—Medicaid expansion is increasing demand for workers who bridge health care and community needs.

 9